 And what does the Lord require of you?
 To act justly and to love mercy and to walk humbly with your God.’
 Micah 6:8

 Through the teachings of Jesus, all can flourish spiritually, emotionally and academically throughout life, living out love and justice for all.
 Our Christian values of love, justice, compassion, wisdom, forgiveness and friendship underpin the life of the school community and impact on our daily lives.
 Guilden Sutton Church of England Primary School strives to provide the best possible education for our children.
 We aim for excellence within our happy, secure school where each individual’s achievements are valued and celebrated.
-By using a holistic approach, we will provide a curriculum that offers a diverse and challenging environment to inspire and motivate every child in our care.
+By using a holistic approach we will provide a curriculum that offers a diverse and challenging environment to inspire and motivate every child in our care.

 The teaching and implementation of the art curriculum at Guilden Sutton Church of England Primary School is based on the National Curriculum in KS1 and KS2 and Development Matters in EYFS.
 We teach a skills-based art curriculum, which allows pupils to express their creativity as well as providing opportunities to practice and develop mastery in the key processes of art.
 A whole school progression plan ensures children are taught key art techniques and skills are revisited throughout their time at school.
 Each term an artist is chosen as a focus, and this often makes links to other areas of the curriculum.
 For example, in Year 5 pupils study the work of Andy Warhol, an American artist.
 This links to their USA topic in geography; they also learn about Motown in music lessons and study Queen of the Falls, an American novel, in English lessons.
-This cross curricular approach ensures children are enveloped in the culture of a particular time or place, consolidating their learning.
+This cross-curricular approach ensures children are enveloped in the culture of a particular time or place, consolidating their learning.
 Children in KS1 and KS2 record their process of work in individual sketch books.
-These contain plans, rough drafts, practice work and key learning about their focus artist.
+These contain plans, rough drafts, practice work, and key learning about their focus artist.
 These sketchbooks clearly show how skills progress from Year 1 to Year 6.
-Art is taught in a cross curricular way, linking to topics in other subjects such as English, history, geography.
-In long term planning, important links are made to help children see the integral role art plays in our society, in history and the wider world.
+Art is taught in a cross-curricular way, linking to topics in other subjects such as English, history, and geography.
+In long term planning, important links are made to help children see the integral role art plays in our society, in history and in the wider world.
 Staff and the art subject leader are provided with up-to-date training and professional development which enables them to provide a consistently high standard of lessons.
 Learning walks are undertaken to monitor and review art lessons, giving children the opportunity to share their voice.

 In EYFS children have daily access to a variety of media and materials which they can explore to produce their own creative work.
 Provision is planned carefully to meet the interests of the children, whilst developing the necessary skills they are working on.